mcolella326/mcolella326.github.io/_projects/2017-12-11-turducken-thermal-analysis.md

 # Results

-Our model results show close agreement with the hand calculations (maximum ~20% difference).
-Results indicate that, if the skewers are left on for 4.25 hours and if the turducken is left in the oven for 6.25 hours, the turducken is only 39% burnt.
-Compared to a similar analysis without the skewers, the turducken with skewers is 20% less burnt and needs about 6 fewer hours in the oven.
+Our model results showed close agreement with the hand calculations (maximum ~20% difference).
+Results indicated that, if the skewers were left on for 4.25 hours and if the turducken was left in the oven for 6.25 hours, the turducken was only 39% burnt.
+Compared to a similar analysis without the skewers, the turducken with skewers was 20% less burnt and needed about 6 fewer hours in the oven.

 ![Hand calculation heating results](/images/turducken_hand_calc_and_analysis.png) *Hand calculation results compared to analysis results: solid lines represent ANSYS simulation results, and dashed lines represent hand calculation results.*